IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 The `Intent.AspNetCore.IntegrationTesting` now has support for our MongoDb Modules.
 The module will provision and wire-up a MongoDb container, using `Testcontainers.MongoDb`, for the integration tests to run against.

-For more detailed information see the [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).
+For more detailed information, see the [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).

 Available from: